swiftlang/swift-foundation/Proposals/NNNN-calendar-recurrence-rule.md

 }
 ```

 The `minutes`, `hours`, `weekdays`, `daysOfTheMonth`, `months`, and `daysOfTheYear` can be used to limit or expand the search so it returns multiple results per unit of repetitions.
+A value of `[]` is unused and does not affect the recurrence.
 For example, if we want to repeat an event every Tuesday, Wednesday, and Thursday:
 ```swift
 var recurrence = Calendar.RecurrenceRule(calendar: .current, frequency: .weekly) recurrence.weekdays = [.every(.tuesday), .every(.wednesday), .every(.thursday)]